Nabdreas/PlumbBristol/README.md

 **flickrApiKey**-*ADD_YOUR_KEY_HERE*

+Reason is that its not recommended to submit API keys to the source control due to secrurity reasons.

 ### Improvements

 * Looking to apply modularisation in the future, where it would have the following visability and practises :feature -> :domain <- :data